-The FederationThe Federation is a formerly-great alliance of alien species, now fractured and on the brink of destruction by the Rebels.
-What few ships and bases that remain are under siege by both rebels and pirates, but they will help you if they can.
+The FederationThe Federation is a formerly-great alliance of alien species, now fractured and on the brink of destruction at the hands of the Rebels.
+What few ships and bases that remain are under siege by both Rebels and pirates, but they will help you if they can.
 The player's goal is to reach and defend the Federation base in Sector 8, The Last Stand.

 Tropes relating to the Federation and its ships include: